 - mistaken identity.

-A defendant, therefore, can always challenge a charge by saying he/she was unjustly blamed.
+Therefore, you can always challenge a charge by saying you were unjustly blamed.

-These laws only come into play if the defendant had a prior DUI conviction.
-This means a person can legally drive on a restricted license, without an IID, if no prior DUI.
-This means an accused can always show that he/she does not have any record of a DUI conviction.
+These laws only come into play if you had a prior DUI conviction.
+This means you can legally drive on a restricted license, without an IID, if you had no prior DUI.
+This means you can always show that you do not have any record of a DUI conviction.

-Under a necessity defense, a defendant essentially tries to avoid guilt by showing that he had a sufficiently good reason to commit the crime.
-In the context of driving without an IID in the car, an accused could attempt to show that he committed the crime since he had no other choice (e.g., because of an emergency).3
+Under a necessity defense, you try to avoid guilt by showing that you had a good reason to commit the crime.
+In the context of driving without an IID in the car, you could attempt to show that you committed the crime since you had no other choice (for example, because of an emergency).3

 3. What are the penalties?